 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
 These included UK Companies Act 2006 and UK tax legislation.: and - - do not have a direct effect on the financial statements but compliance with which may be fundamental to the group's ability to operate or to avoid a material penalty.
-These included Health and Safety Regulations, General Data Protection Regulation and the Landlord and Tenant Act.
+These included Health and Safety Regulations.
+Employee and Pension logislation, General Data Protection Regulation and the Landford and Tenant Act.